CodinGame/monaco-vscode-api/README.md

 npm ERR! command sh -c ./scripts/install-vscode && node --loader ts-node/esm src/monaco-treemending.ts && patch-package
 ```
 ### Fix
-By default, git will change the line endings to whatever environnement the repo was cloned into.
+By default, git will change the line endings to whatever environment the repo was cloned into.
 If you are getting this error, you need to change the line endings in ./scripts from CRLF to LF.
 Optionally, you can set ```git config --global core.autocrlf input```

 ---